 Our school has organised Active Week every June for a number of years.
 This is part of the annual school calendar.

-Active week is held in June in conjunction with Sports Day & numerous other whole school fun events such as the active chants and team races.
-We held our Sports Day in the local GAA club grounds a couple of times.
+Active Week is held in June in conjunction with Sports Day & numerous other whole school fun events such as the active chants and team races.

 Taster sessions from local sports clubs and physical activity providers are also incorporated into Active Week.
 New activities are also introduced.

 Local amenities are used during Active Week.